 Whether you choose one hour a day homeschooling or homeschooling several hours for just a few day, just be sure to do what works best for your family!
 It’s less about how many hours a day do homeschoolers work and more about doing what it takes to cover the topics.

 Asking how many hours of homeschool per day is actually the wrong question.
-Instead, think of it as, What homeschool schedule works best for my child and our family?
+Instead, think of it as, What homeschool schedule works best for my child and our family? and then you won’t worry as much about how long to homeschool each day!

 Determining homeschooling how many hours a day will be based on how your child learns!